ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

 Try out your app.
 When you click the "+" button, you should see a form.
 Fill in the values and inspect `app.singleList` in your developer tools console to see the values you have typed.
 This is Vue.js magic working in reverse: moving data from the web page in your your JavaScript app seamlessly.

-Your code should now look like [Tutorial Step 4 - Initial Set Up](tutorial/step4):
+Your code should now look like [Tutorial Step 4 - Adding a shopping list](tutorial/step4):

 ![step4](img/step4.png)